 Banned invasive pond plants

-We do not have any of these for sale or present on our Nursery site.
+- We do not have any of these for sale or have them on our Nursery site.

-The pictures are here to help you recognize these banned invasive pond plants.
+The images here are to help you recognize these banned plants:

 The DEFRA campaign against invasive non native species backed by The GB NonNative species secretariat: